 Applicants to the program must meet the following criteria:

 - Non-native English speakers must submit a TOEFL score of at least 90 or and IELTS rating of at least 6.5.
+At-home or in-person versions of either exam, if offered, will be accepted.

 - Submit at least 3 letters of recommendation.